pgtipping/Synthalyst/memory-bank/progress.md

 ⚠️ Edge cases:

-- Permission denial recovery
+- PDF generation may fail in some environments
-- Network interruption handling
+- API key configuration may be missing in production
-- Resource cleanup verification
+- JSON parsing may fail for unexpected response formats

 ## Next Actions